BambooFlower/Simple-Scripts/README.md

 - Quicksort Folder: Javascript visualization of the quicksort algorithm
 - BTree.m: Create a searchable binary tree
 - BuyMeACoffee Button: Button with link to your BuyMeACoffee page
+- FadingColors.py: Fading colors animation
 - NoSleep.vbs: Prevent your screen from sleeping
 - PlottingAnimation.m: Plotting animation template for MATLAB
+- RainbowText.py: Change the colors of the displayed letters everytime you click the screen
 - RotatingSquare.py: Animation of a rotating square using pyGame
 - SimpleBouncing.py: Square bouncing off a wall
 - myFactorial.m: Takes a number and calculates its factorial value